networkx/networkx/doc/reference/glossary.rst

          OutEdgeDataView([])

-      If "bc" is wrapped in a list, the list is the iterable and "bc" is treated as a single node.
+      If "bc" is wrapped in a list, the list is the iterable and "bc" is treated as a single node, that is, if the nbunch is an iterable of iterables, the inner iterables will always be treated as nodes.

       .. nbplot::